Cargill/splinter/cli/man/splinter-circuit-template-show.1.md

 ARGUMENTS
 =========
 `TEMPLATE-NAME`
-: Circuit template to be displayed.
+: Name of the circuit template to be displayed.
+The template file must exist in the circuit template directory, `/usr/share/splinter/circuit-templates`.

 EXAMPLES
 ========
-The following command shows the details of the `scabbard` circuit template, which is available by default (packaged with the Splinter CLI).
+The following command shows the details of the `scabbard` circuit template, which is available by default (packaged with the Splinter CLI) in the default circuit template directory, `/usr/share/splinter/circuit-templates`.

 ```
 $ splinter circuit template show scabbard